hpi-swa-lab/BP2019RH1/doc/research/template.md

 # Template for "State of the Art" / Related Work Research

 - "reading" the Visualization
+  - how does the user experience the visualization (step for step)
 - what kind of visualization
   - visual elements / mechanism
   - bars, curves, graph, ...